library-of-alexandria/library-of-alexandria/scimath.md

 Also, the scientific method, as commonly though of is incomplete.
 Observe, hypothesise, falisfy, repeat...

+Three parts?

+* The processes that disentangle truth from data. (must be accurate)
+* The integration and representation of knowledge. (must be accessible)
+* The querying of the real world. (must be ?)
+* (others? - exploration of the unknown?)

+Reducing knowledge to distinct packets of knowledge.

 This only considers what you should do once you have found an interesting question you want answered.
 First definitions need to be made, (is this really true?)

 * What makes something true?
 Evidence and only a single theory that fits the evidence.